 Organizational ability (15 points) (up to 600 words)

-Provided evidence of organizational, programmatic, administrative, and fiscal capacity to successfully conduct and administer grant programming.
+Provided evidence of organizational, programmatic, administrative and fiscal capacity to successfully conduct and administer grant programming.

 Have you been awarded or do you have an active grant from any government agency in the past five years?

-If yes, list the grant names, granting agency or organization, dates of grant, and general grant overview and your performance.
+If yes, list the grant names, granting agency or organization, dates of grant and general grant overview and your performance.

 Describe the role and qualifications of all personnel assigned to deliver the administrative, fiscal and programmatic aspects of your grant program(s) and services.